Lawyers granted slight delay in opening of R. Kelly trial - News Break

 Lawyers granted slight delay in opening of R. Kelly trial

-NEW YORK (AP) — Lawyers for R&B singer R. Kelly were granted a little more time Thursday to prepare his defense for his upcoming sex-trafficking trial in New York City.
-At a hearing in federal court in Brooklyn, U.S. District Judge Ann Donnelly said jury selection would go forward on Aug.
+NEW YORK (AP) — Lawyers for R&B singer R. Kelly have been granted a little more time to prepare his defense for his upcoming sex-trafficking trial in New York City.
+U.S. District Judge Ann Donnelly said on Thursday that jury selection would go forward on Aug.
 9 as originally planned but agreed to delay opening statements until Aug.
-18 rather than start the openings right after the panel is picked.www.thederrick.com
+18. Kelly is charged with leading an enterprise of managers, bodyguards and other employees who helped him recruit women and girls for sex.
+He denies abusing anyone.
+Kelly also has pleaded not guilty to sex-related charges in Illinois and Minnesota.www.wcn247.com

 Comments / 0